Value Measurement for Health Care

 - Defining the medical condition and the care cycle

-- Defining the set of outcomes that matter to patients using the outcome measures hierarchy
+- Identifying the set of outcomes that matter to patients using the outcome measures hierarchy

 - Mapping the processes of care and associated costs using the TDABC methodology

-- Creating a data collection infrastructure to record outcomes and resource use
+- Developing a data collection infrastructure to record outcomes and resource use

-Value Measurement for Health Care will highlight specific opportunities to improve value by: eliminating unnecessary processes or process variations that do not add value; improving resource utilization (staff, facilities); delivering the right processes at the right locations; matching clinical resources to the clinical process; speeding up cycle times; and optimizing costs over the full cycle of care.
+Value Measurement for Health Care will highlight specific opportunities to improve value by eliminating unnecessary processes or process variations that do not add value; improving resource utilization (staff, facilities); delivering the right processes at the right locations; matching clinical resources to the clinical process; speeding up cycle times; and optimizing costs over the full cycle of care by deploying value-based bundled payments.